1165048017/kadenze-deep-creative-apps/README.md

 The course Kadenze create applications of deep learning in TensorFlow is a great MOOC to learn the TensorFlow framework and manipulate fascinating neural network architectures, like variational autoencoders (VAE) or recurrent neural network (RNN) with LSTM cells.
 For me it has been a great opportunity to develop my burgeoning creative skills.

-You will experience latent space exploration by generating manifolds with the dataset of your choice:
+You will experience latent space exploration (if you don't know what a latent space is, read [this good introduction][fastforward-vae]).
+The following manifold has been generated during the course with the dataset of my choice:

-![Galaxy zoo manifold][galaxy-manifold]
+![Galaxy Zoo manifold][galaxy-manifold]

+The Galaxy Zoo dataset is not expressive enough and the visual and artistic impact is not as good as expected.
+Nevertheless, you can perfectly observe relevant variations of galaxy shape, sharpness, orientation, existence of stars in the field, etc.

+For the project, I came to play around with generative hand writing (see below for full credits on inspiration and external code use).
+After a training on human hand writing, the code is able to generate a kind of [ansemic writing][wikipedia-asemic]:

 ![Generative hand writing][glyphs-rnn]